-On March 20th, 2020, The Weeknd delivered his sixth studio album titled ‘After Hours’, which revolves around the idea of emotional relapse.
+On March 20th, 2020, The Weeknd delivered his fourth studio album titled ‘After Hours’, which revolves around the idea of emotional relapse.
 Emotional relapse is a concept in which one goes through drastic and constant changes to their mood, pushing the person going through it to feel nothing at all.
 After Hours takes the human emotion to its limit and manipulates the listeners mind to envision every single line of the album in vivid detail.
 The emotion and subject matter in this album shows the rise to fame of a young, depressed Abel Tesfaye.
 We learn about what he went through to get to stardom, as well as what he faced during it.
 Here is my track-by-track analysis of After Hours, and how The Weeknd, and Abel Tesfaye, were able to tell a gruesome love story through emotional relapse.

 Track 1: Alone Again